 Judge says man showed no remorse for killing 77-year-old, sentences him to 8 1/2 years in prison

 Sep.
-1—Kenneth Whitton loved helping people and rescuing animals before the 77-year-old was brutally beaten last year inside his Spokane home, succumbing to his injuries a month later at the hospital.
+3—Kenneth Whitton loved helping people and rescuing animals before the 77-year-old was brutally beaten last year inside his Spokane home, succumbing to his injuries a month later at the hospital.

 George Sessions, 45, was sentenced Friday to 8 1/2 years in prison for first-degree manslaughter after Spokane County Superior Court Judge Maryann Moreno said Sessions showed no remorse for the killing.